Peter Young (tutor): Mission for the English succession

 Peter Young's eldest son James stayed with Niels Krag in Copenhagen while his father and Cunningham travelled to other principalities.
 James VI may have tried to stop them going further, acting on information from Colonel William Stewart.
-While on their way they met David Chytræus at Rostock, who had published an attack on Mary, Queen of Scots, based principally on Buchanan's Detectio.
-James VI was not happy with this and had instructed Young to remonstrate with Chytræus and obtained a recantation.
-According to Dr. Smith, when Young returned to Scotland he wrote an abridged Life of Queen Mary, which he sent to Chytræus.
+While on their way they met David Chytraeus at Rostock, who had published an attack on Mary, Queen of Scots, based principally on Buchanan's Detectio.
+James VI was not happy with this and had instructed Young to remonstrate with Chytraeus and obtained a recantation.
+According to Dr. Smith, when Young returned to Scotland he wrote an abridged Life of Queen Mary, which he sent to Chytraeus.

 Cunningham and Young went to meet Ulrik, Duke of Holstein and the Duke of Meckleburgh at Güstrow; the Margrave of Brandenburg at Custrin (now in Poland); Friedrich Wilhelm I, Duke of Saxe-Weimar regent for Christian II, Elector of Saxony at Moritzburg; Maurice, Landgrave of Hesse-Kassel at Kassel; Henry Julius, Duke of Brunswick-Lüneburg at Gröningen; and John II, Duke of Schleswig-Holstein-Sonderburg at Gottorf.
 They all sent polite and cautious responses.
 Young and Cunningham returned to Christian IV at Kronborg, who offered to send an ambassador to England.
+By this agreement in principle with James's ambition, the mission can be counted as a success.

 Young and Cunningham returned to Scotland in November 1598, and the English agent George Nicholson heard that Christian and the German princes refused to make any moves on James's behalf before Elizabeth's death.
 Nicholson said the king was seen to be pleased with his ambassadors even though they had spent his money to receive "but this slender answer".
 The embassy had been financed by 20,000 merks of taxation.
 James and ambassadors rode to Dalkeith Palace to tell the news to Anne of Denmark, who was pregnant.